Chocolate Sheet Cake with Peanut Butter Icing is my Aunt Mary’s recipe. Rich and decadent – make sure you’ve got some milk on hand!

 Fear not, it’s just 3 cups powdered sugar, 3/4 cup peanut butter, 6 Tablespoons melted butter, 1/3 cup + 2 Tablespoons milk, and 1 teaspoon vanilla, whisked together in a bowl.
 Drizzle the icing down over the warm cake, then spread evenly and let it set before slicing.

 Chocolate Sheet Cake with Peanut Butter Icing

 Chocolate Sheet Cake with Peanut Butter Icing is my Aunt Mary’s recipe.
-So rich and decadent that it comes with a warning – make sure you’ve got some milk on hand!
+So rich and decadent – make sure you’ve got some milk on hand!

 - Preheat oven to 350 degrees.
 Combine butter, water, and cocoa powder in a large saucepan then bring to a boil.
 Remove from heat then set aside to cool slightly.